davebraze/FDButils/README.md

 Utility functions for use in other FDB packages.
 Code in this package should make use only of functions in the dozen or so "base R" packages.
-Code in FDButils should be pretty stable, as other packages may depend on it.
+It should also be pretty stable, as other packages may depend on it.

 Install with devtools::install\_github():